-(d) Gain / (Loss) on disposal of property, plant & equipment
+(b) Gain / (Loss) on disposal of property, plant & equipment

-In September 2020 the Group completed the sale of its Brisbane office premises for \$2,995,000, resulting in an after tax profit of \$1 million.
+During the prior period the Group completed the sale of its Brisbane office premises for \$2,995,000, resulting in an after tax profit of \$1 million.

 Note 5.
 Cost of goods sold - Property development